 For many of us, leaving a lasting legacy is the physical manifestation and culmination of our life’s work.
-While the technical definition refers to legacy as something handed down or passed through generations, the very meaning of each of our legacies is something that we build momentum toward our entire life: Academic pursuit, knowledge, memories, and the love of family and friends.
+While the technical definition refers to legacy as something handed down or passed through generations, figuring out how to define your legacy will help you decide what you want to pass down.

 What Does Legacy Mean to You?

 Our legacy represents everything we’ve built and created—our family, friends, and the knowledge we’ve accumulated along the way.
 For some of us, that means the work we’ve built for our professional pursuits, a business or business acumen that can be passed down in the form of a family business.
 For others, it’s our wisdom and life’s knowledge that we have accumulated over the years.